Tse Tak Him

-Tse Tak Him (謝德謙 (ze^{6} dak^{1} him^{1}); born 10 February 1985 in Hong Kong) is a Hong Kong professional footballer who currently plays as a goalkeeper for Hong Kong Premier League club Southern.
+Tse Tak Him (謝德謙 (ze^{6} dak^{1} him^{1}); born 10 February 1985) is a Hong Kong former professional footballer who played as a goalkeeper.

 Club career

 Citizen

 During the 2010–11 Hong Kong Senior Challenge Shield final against defending champions South China, Tse saved a penalty by Chan Siu Ki in the match, another one by Li Haiqiang in the penalty shoot-out, and helped the team win the match by 7:5 on penalties.

 In 2014 Lunar New Year Cup, Tse led Citizen Cuenca United to defeat Russian Premier League club Krylia Sovetov in the semi-finals.
 He saved a penalty and won the match by 4–2.
 Citizen Cuenca United finally became the champions.

 Southern

 Tse joined Southern in 2015 on 9 July.
 His contract was renewed in July 2017.

+In May 2023, Tse announced his retirement from professional football.

+Konger

+In 2023, Tse joined English 14th Division side Konger FC.